 Show Me The Money!

-The blue line in this handy graph shows the results of my real investment at Betterment.
+The orange line in this handy graph shows the results of my real investment at Betterment.
 I started with $100,000*, and am allowing them to suck in and auto-invest another $1000 from my bank account every month as well as reinvest all dividends, to simulate a pretty typical scenario.
-As of October 2017 I had put in $136,000, and the account balance including appreciation and dividends (and subtracting the fees charged by Betterment) is $173,394.

 Betterment also gives me a nice interface into exactly what my money has been up to since I started this account: